christophwaibel/BEOBenchmark/BEOBenchmark_V1/README.md

 \
 \
 \
-The 15 problems are from following studies:
+The 15 problems are from following studies (please cite respectively, should you publish own work using any of these problems):
 * M. Wetter & J. Wright (2004).
 A comparison of deterministic and probabilistic optimization algorithms for nonsmooth simulation-based optimization.
 In: Building and Environment 39:8, 989-999.
 (Problems 1 to 8)
 * J. Kämpf, M. Wetter, D. Robinson (2010).
 A comparison of global optimization algorithms with standard benchmark functions and real-world applications using EnergyPlus.
 In: Journal of Building Performance Simulation 3:2, 103-120.
 (Problems 9 and 10)
 * A. Nguyen & S. Reiter (2014).
 Passive designs and strategies for low-cost housing using simulation-based optimization and different thermal comfort criteria.
 In: Journal of Building Performance Simulation 7:1, 68-81.
 (Problems 11 and 12)